Peter Grose’s engrossing “An Awkward Truth

-Yet while Grose is not afraid to talk of what then Territories minister Paul Hasluck called in 1955 a day “of national shame
+While Grose is not afraid to talk of what 1955 Territories minister Paul Hasluck called a day “of national shame

-”, he also uncovers another story of personal heroism and dogged counter-attack he says deserves a place in the record books.
-The force that attacked Darwin on 19 February 1942 was the same one as that attacked Pearl Harbour two months earlier.
+”, he also uncovers a story of personal heroism and dogged counter-attack that deserves to be remembered.
+The force attacking Darwin on 19 February 1942 was the same as attacked Pearl Harbour two months earlier.
 Led by renowned “Tora Tora Tora” pilot Mitsuo Fuchida

 They arrived in Darwin without warning around 10am.
-They divided into two groups one attacking the port while the other strafed the airfield.
-The bombers exerted maximum damage on the port locomotives, railway trucks and scattering oil lines which caught fire in the water killing those who had dived in for safety.
+One groups one attacked the port while the other strafed the airfield.
+The bombers exerted maximum damage on the port locomotives, railway trucks and scattering oil lines which caught fire killing those who had dived into water for safety.
 The town lay just beyond the port and suffered heavy damage.
 A direct hit took out the post office and communication building killed nine civilians inside.

-Anti-aircraft guns did their best to return fire but lack of practice and problems with the shells in the tropical heat meant they were mostly ineffective.
-Over at the airfield, the second force strafed and bombed knocking out planes and communication equipment.
-Out on the harbour ships struggled to get away from the carnage.
-The US ship Peary sank with 91 dead aboard.
+Anti-aircraft guns returned fire but lack of practice and problems with the shells in tropical heat meant they were mostly ineffective.
+At the airfield, the second force knocked out planes and communication equipment.
+Ships struggled to get away from the carnage.
+The USS Peary sank with 91 dead aboard.
 15 more died on the William B Preston, also sunk and 12 died on the hospital ship Manundra though it did not sink and continued to accept casualties.
 By the end of the raid, Darwin was a smoking mess.

-After the all clear was sounded, dazed Darwinians emerged to survey the damage.
-But the Japanese were not finished yet and 54 aircraft arrived for a second attack two hours later.
+The Japanese were not finished yet and 54 aircraft arrived for a second attack two hours later.
 They concentrated on the airfield dropping 13,000kgs of high explosives before flying off at 12.20pm.
-It was from this point on that local officials displayed their incompetence.
 Neither Abbott nor the army commander took control of the situation.
 Abbott directed police away from rescue efforts to pack his valuable glass and china and take it south to safety.

-Then there was the “Adelaide River Stakes”, a mass exodus from Darwin as rumours filled the void left by the absence of any official information.
-A convoy of vehicles set off to Adelaide River about 120kms to the south based on the false rumour civilians had been ordered to leave town.
-Anything that could move, did and the road jammed as drivers groped their way blindly in the red dust.
-Meanwhile the Army neglected to start a salvage operation, blowing any chance of giving the surviving aircraft a chance if the Japanese came back.
-With no orders transmitted, army units dispersed to other parts of the Territory.
+They left in the “Adelaide River Stakes”, a mass exodus from Darwin as rumours filled the void left by a lack of official information.
+A convoy of vehicles set off to Adelaide River 120kms south based on a rumour civilians had been ordered to leave town.
+Anything that could move did, and the road was jammed by drivers groping their way through the red dust.
+The Army neglected to start a salvage operation, blowing any chance of giving surviving aircraft a chance if the Japanese came back.
+Army units dispersed without orders to other parts of the Territory.

-On the day after, the military finally took control.
-They took eligible men from Adelaide River and signed them up for the army back in Darwin.
+A day later the military finally took control.
+They took eligible men from Adelaide River and signed them up for the army.
 Non essential people were evacuated and a week later the whole of the NT was placed under Army control.
-There just remained the tricky problem of what to tell the world.
+There jremained the tricky problem of what to tell the world.

 Unlike Roosevelt after Pearl, the Curtin administration would not trust Australians with the truth.
-At the time Curtin was engage in a furious row with Roosevelt and Churchill about withdrawing Aussie troops from the middle east.
-The three journalists in Darwin had splashed the news of the attacks but the Government was keen to underplay the news.
-Initially they reported the death tally as 19 with damage as minimal.
+Curtin was engaged in a row with Roosevelt and Churchill about withdrawing Aussie troops from the Middle East.
+Journalists in Darwin had splashed the news of the attacks but the Government was keen to underplay it.
+They reported the death tally as 19 with damage as minimal.
 Abbott also pretended in his communications Darwin was back to normal.

-By the end of March the secret Lowe commission to investigate the attack reported back to Curtin that 240 died but censors made sure newspapers did not make much of it.
-Curtin’s secrecy policy backfired as the Japanese went on to attack Broome, Wyndham and other towns but used the excuse of the “national interest” to avoid any further comment or scrutiny.
+By the end of March the secret Lowe commission to investigate the attack reported that 240 died but it did not make the papers.
+Curtin’s policy backfired as the Japanese went on to attack Broome, Wyndham and other towns but the “national interest” excuse was used to avoid any further comment or scrutiny.
 Darwin disappeared from public gaze.
 As Grose concluded “The full horror of the attack on Darwin was [the government’s] best chance to jolt Australians out of their apathy.
 Unwisely it chose not to take it.”